** Our CSAs are all sold out. Still need a veggie share? Check out New Entry Sustainable Farming Project!**

 ** Pay by check and receive a 5% bonus **

-SOLD OUT!
 We are also offering Egg, Fruit, and Mushroom CSAs through Farm to Go.

 - The Mushroom Share will be sourced from Fat Moon Mushrooms and come in 1/2 pound shares.
 9 or 18 weeks.
-Pickup Tuesday or Thursday.
+Pickup Tuesday, Thursday or Saturday.

 1. Create or log into your account via our Farm-to-Go store.
 (NOTE: registrations will be made through our Farm-to-Go online store this year – this is a different system from pre-2021.